 Having an explicit call for this in the iCAP might help provide ammunition for such efforts.

 4) She recommended some investigation of the subsidy that Parking currently provides to MTD.
 At present, Parking pays over $500K per year for this, ostensibly to support the buses that run to the "shuttle lot" (E-14, I think).
 But this amount greatly exceeds the total revenue that Parking receives from selling permits in the shuttle lot.
 She thought it was worth making sure that the amount Parking is contributing towards the MTD is the appropriate amount, because any funds that could be "saved" there could be directed towards other sustainability-related initiatives within Parking.

 5) She pointed out that there are now 18 "Level 1" charging stations for electric vehicles on campus, and Parking has plans to install some "Level 2" charging stations in 2015.
 She thought it might be worth showcasing this work on page 29 of the current draft, and I am inclined to agree.

 - Transportation iCAP Team (View project updates for Transportation iCAP Team)

 - Parking Master Plan (View project updates for Parking Master Plan)

 - F&S Sustainable Fleet Plan (View project updates for F&S Sustainable Fleet Plan)

 - Install Public Use Electric Vehicle (EV) Charging Stations (View project updates for Install Public Use Electric Vehicle (EV) Charging Stations)

-- Support the CUMTD Bus System (View project updates for Support the CUMTD Bus System)
+- Support the MTD Bus System (View project updates for Support the MTD Bus System)